Textures

 [png:<base64>

 Embed a base64 encoded PNG image in the texture string.
-You can produce a valid string for this by calling minetest.encode_base64(minetest.encode_png(tex)), where tex is pixel data.
+You can produce a valid string for this by calling core.encode_base64(core.encode_png(tex)), where tex is pixel data.
 Refer to the documentation of these functions for details.
 You can use this to send disposable images such as captchas to individual clients, or render things that would be too expensive to compose with [combine:.

 IMPORTANT: Avoid sending large images this way.
 This is not a replacement for asset files, do not use it to do anything that you could instead achieve by just using a file.
-In particular consider minetest.dynamic_add_media and test whether using other texture modifiers could result in a shorter string than embedding a whole image, this may vary by use case.
+In particular consider core.dynamic_add_media and test whether using other texture modifiers could result in a shorter string than embedding a whole image, this may vary by use case.

 Hardware coloring